-Environmental Monitoring Program Radiological parameter Monitoring Program - Airborne Emissions Radionuclide emissions monitoring.
-Document No. 36322 Performance of systems to control emissions.
-Monitoring Program - Groundwater Monitoring of radionuclide concentrations in groundwater.
-Document No. 36173 Monitoring of radionuclides in water for dust suppression.
-Monitoring Program - Waste Waste identification and management.
-Document No. 49183 Performance of systems to control waste.
-Contaminated Waste Management Plan Radioactive waste production.
-Document No. 114827 Performance of systems to control waste.
+Environmental Monitoring Program Radiological parameter Airborne Emissions, Document No. 2788 Airborne radioactive dust concentration monitoring.
+Radioactive dust deposition monitoring.
+Radionuclide emissions monitoring.
+Performance of systems to control emissions.
+Groundwater, Document No. 2791 Monitoring of radionuclide concentrations in groundwater.
+Monitoring of radionculides in water for dust suppression.
+Waste, Document No. 2792 Radioactive waste production.
+Performance of systems to control waste.

-The data generated by these monitoring programs, combined with the monitoring outlined in the following sections, are used to:
+The data generated by these monitoring programs, combined with the monitoring outlined in the following sections, is used to:

-- Determine public doses;
+- determine public doses;

-- Assess the radiological impacts on NHB;
+- assess the radiological impacts on NHB;

-- Monitor the concentrations of radionuclides in the environment.
+- monitor the concentrations of radionuclides in the environment.

-The following sections provide detail on the radiation specific monitoring that is undertaken (MC 2.8.2(e)).
+The following sections provide detail on the radiation specific monitoring that is undertaken.
+(MC 2.8.2(e))

-3.2 Member of the public doses
+2.2 Member of the public doses

-3.2.1 Background
+2.2.1 Background